WWJZ: History

 WWJZ was owned by John Farina, the originator of the sound adopted by Al Ham's Music of Your Life adult standards format.
 Farina's dream was to re-establish the signal he had on 1460 kHz in Mount Holly in the 1960s, as WJJZ.
-With the help of his long-time friend and engineer, Ted Schober, he got New Jersey its first 50-kilowatt AM radio station in many years and was able to put his beloved sound on the air again.
+With the help of his long-time friend and engineer, Ted Schober, he got New Jersey its first 50,000 watt AM radio station in many years and was able to put his beloved sound on the air again.

 Until the inception of WWJZ operation in November 1992, there were no broadcast stations on 640 kHz on the East Coast.
 This was because KFI in Los Angeles is the clear-channel station on 640, in the days when Class I-A stations had few lesser stations on their frequencies, even thousands of miles away.
 When the Federal Communications Commission relaxed those regulations, it allowed several new stations, including WWJZ, to go on the air on the 640 frequency.

 The music of Brook Benton, Tommy Dorsey, Margaret Whiting, Doris Day, Frankie Laine and many others aired from October 1992 into 1993, emanating from an ancient General Electric transmitter of the type used by the venerable WJZ in its early days as the flagship of the NBC Blue Network.
 Then a dispute between Farina and WWJZ's landlord, Edgar Cramer, put WWJZ off the air on July 9, 1993.

 Not to be defeated, Farina re-established the station on a 1,700–watt temporary transmitter in Florence, New Jersey, with the help of Nick Grand and Schober.
 The sound was well received, but the weaker signal did not compare to the big transmitter.
 Shortly thereafter, Farina had a stroke and died.
 Nick Grand continued the temporary operation as executor through the end of 1999, unable to make peace with Cramer until The Walt Disney Company made an offer to buy the station, to air its Radio Disney format in the Philadelphia media market.
 After playing "Wish Me Luck as You Wave Me Goodbye" by Gracie Fields from the movie Shipyard Sally, WWJZ began airing the Radio Disney format on September 12.
 The first song WWJZ played as Radio Disney was Elvis Presley's cover of "Hound Dog", marking the end of local programming on the station.